oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 	Examples: `phx`, `eu-frankfurt-1`
 * `shape` - The shape of the instance.
 The shape determines the number of CPUs and the amount of memory allocated to the instance.
 You can enumerate all available shapes by calling [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Shape/ListShapes).
 * `shape_config` - The shape configuration for an instance.
 The shape configuration determines the resources allocated to an instance.
+	* `baseline_ocpu_utilization` - The baseline OCPU utilization for a subcore burstable VM instance.
+Leave this attribute blank for a non-burstable instance, or explicitly specify non-burstable with `BASELINE_1_1`.

+		The following values are supported:
+		* `BASELINE_1_8` - baseline usage is 1/8 of an OCPU.
+		* `BASELINE_1_2` - baseline usage is 1/2 of an OCPU.
+		* `BASELINE_1_1` - baseline usage is the entire OCPU.
+This represents a non-burstable instance.
 	* `gpu_description` - A short description of the instance's graphics processing unit (GPU).

 		If the instance does not have any GPUs, this field is `null`.